 Termination agreements set out the conditions for the termination of a master franchise agreement by mutual consent of the parties.
-Their purpose is to establish a framework for an amicable parting of the ways when the franchisor and subfranchisor determine that the relationship should not continue despite the fact that the contract has not expired.
-The termination agreement must in particular regulate the fate of the sub-franchisees.
+Their purpose is to establish a framework for an amicable parting of the ways when the franchisor and sub-franchisor determine that the relationship should not continue despite the fact that the contract has not expired.
+The termination agreement must in particular regulate the fate of the subfranchisees.6